Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Desember 2024 02.19.05 UTC
+- WIB: Senin, 9 Desember 2024 03.26.02 UTC
-- WITA: Senin, 9 Desember 2024 03.19.05 UTC
+- WITA: Senin, 9 Desember 2024 04.26.02 UTC
-- WIT: Senin, 9 Desember 2024 04.19.05 UTC
+- WIT: Senin, 9 Desember 2024 05.26.02 UTC

 Kutipan Inspiratif:
-"You make the world a better place by making yourself a better person."
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success